followthatfish/ruokarobo/README.md

 `Add Products    Järvikylä ruohosipuli ruukku Suomi 1lk` Or you can add several by using the optional number_of_products argument:
-`Add Products    Järvikylä ruohosipuli ruukku Suomi 1lk    4` If no number is provided, the product is added once.
+`Add Products    Järvikylä ruohosipuli ruukku Suomi 1lk    4`
+* If no number is provided, the product is added once.
+* The number also works for products which are sold by weight instead of number.
+K-ruoka.fi operates in 100g increments, so you can add 5 of such products to order 500 grams of it.

 #### Adding products to a local shopping list
 You can also use the shopping list feature which writes a file of the products and later requires another keyword to complete the order from the file.